 How does Berkey compare to a reverse osmosis system?

 Berkey filter elements provide a similarly thorough filtration to reverse osmosis.
 However, there are some differences.
-Reverse osmosis offers complete water purification, removing even minerals and salts, while no Berkey filter can do this.
+Reverse osmosis offers complete water purification, removing even minerals, microorganisms, and salts, while no Berkey filter can do this.
 Plus, reverse osmosis requires water pressure to force water quickly through the membrane, and wastes water in the process.
 Berkey filters don’t waste water.